Ashley Gorley: From Carrie to Luke, Everything to Know About Country Music's King of No. 1s

 2. There’s no such thing as an Ashley Gorley sound.

-While some songwriters may have recognizable signature sounds, Gorley doesn’t aspire one.
+While some songwriters may have recognizable signature sounds, Gorley doesn’t aspire to one.
 (Consider these three wildly different No. 1 Gorley songs: Cole Swindell’s “You Should Be Here,” Luke Bryan’s “Kick the Dust Up” and Underwood’s “All American Girl.”)

 “I kind of purposely don’t have a thing,” he says, “because I like to disappear into the song.”